ZHIYAO1219/ORA_KG/README.md

 ## 4. Conclusion

+### 4.1 Comments and insights
+To summarize our method, we utilize OR method to build KG in the NLP problem

+### 4.2 Limitations
+-    Size limit of Gurobi solver: Our method faces a constraint related to the size limit of the Gurobi solver.
+This limitation hinders the construction of knowledge graphs beyond a certain size.
+-    Absence of fixed solution: We've observed that there is no fixed solution in our approach.
+Gurobi may find local optimal solutions, raising concerns about achieving the global optimum.
+-    Text preprocessing challenge: Some phrases, such as 'machine learning' or 'data science,' are divided into two words during text preprocessing.
+Addressing this challenge requires improvements in our text preprocessing methods to ensure the accurate handling of such phrases.

 ## 5. Reference
 [Multi-objective Optimisation Using Fuzzy and Weighted Sum Approach for Natural Gas Dehydration with Consideration of Regional Climate](https://link.springer.com/article/10.1007/s41660-022-00247-1)